Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Numerical Evaluations

 Fig.~\ref{fig:typical_dnd_false_negative} shows the number of true positives, i.e. the number of defective subjects that are declared defective.
-We can see that when the number of tests $\Noutputs$ matches the upper bound, we have no false negatives with high probability.
-In the context of COVID-19, false negatives are considered to be the worst outcomes of a test.
+We observe that when $\Noutputs$ matches the \ac{ml} upper bound, we have no false negatives with high probability.
+In the context of COVID-19, false negatives are the worst outcomes of a test.
 Fig.~\ref{fig:result_typical_probability} illustrates the probability of the detected non-defective subjects after the \ac{dnd} stage in Algorithm~\ref{alg:recovery}.
-This is calculated as the number of non-defective items declared by the \ac{dnd} algorithm, divided by the total number of non-defective items.
-We see that when the number of tests is as the upper bound of \ac{ml} dictates, the \ac{dnd} algorithm identifies $\approx \frac{95}{100} = 95\%$ of the subjects as non-defective, i.e., $|\cP| \approx 2k$.
-These will be candidates to be tested in the second stage of \ac{ml} algorithm as PD, demonstrating the notable complexity reduction achieved by the two-step process.
+This is calculated as the number of non-defective items declared by the \ac{dnd} algorithm, divided by the total number of non-defective items $n-k$.
+We see that when the number of tests satisfies the \ac{ml} upper bound, \ac{dnd} identifies $\approx \frac{95}{100} = 95\%$ of the subjects as non-defective, i.e., $|\cP| \approx 2k$.
+These will be candidates to be tested in the second stage as \ac{pd}, demonstrating the notable complexity reduction achieved by the two-step process.
+Similar results are obtained when the non-negativity constraint is enforced on $\myVec{x}_{\cD}$ in the \ac{ls} formulation.